KDTechniques/FetchBook/README.md

 # FetchBook - Recipe Fetching iOS App 🍰 🍜 🥗

 > [!Note]
 > This project was created as a take-home project for **'Fetch'** company in the US to evaluate my skills in the interview process.
-It also covers unit tests, best coding practices, performance enhancements, and provides a better UI/UX experience.
+It also covers unit tests, best coding practices, and performance enhancements, and provides a better UI/UX experience.

 ## 👨🏻‍🏫 Introduction
 **FetchBook** is a simple recipe browsing app that fetches and displays recipes using a provided API.
 Built using Swift and SwiftUI, this app showcases MVVM architecture, efficient networking, and image caching to enhance user experience.
 Users can view recipes with details like name, photo, and cuisine type.
 The app also supports manual refresh functionality and handles various edge cases, such as empty or malformed data.